EnterpriseDB/docs/README.md

 #### Resolving issues in the Docker Environment

+If you find that the container crashes frequently or see that your container has exited with code 137, increasing the Docker memory should help.
+Allocating at least 4GB is recommended.

+1. open Docker Desktop

+1. Go to Preferences (gear icon in the top right corner)

+1. Click on Resources in the left nav menu

+1. In the Memory section, adjust the slider to 4.00 GB

+1. Click Apply & Restart button

-If you experience errors or other issues with the site, try the following in the project folder:
+If you are still experiencing errors or other issues with the site, try the following in the project folder:

 1. `npm run stop` then `npm run start` to restart the docker container

 1. `npm run docker:rebuild` then `npm run start` to rebuild and restart the container

-1. If you find that the container crashes frequently or see that your container has exited with code 137, [try increasing the memory available to docker](https://docs.docker.com/desktop/mac/#resources).

 ### Install Docker using Homebrew